joszz/Chell-PHP-Portal/README.md

 (either only for this project or server wide).
 [You can find how to do so by looking here for example](https://www.linode.com/docs/web-servers/apache/how-to-set-up-htaccess-on-apache/)

 Make sure the user Apache runs under, has write access to the project's location.
-It will at least need access to the folder "app/logs" (which doesn't exist on install) to write error logs to.
-And will also need write permissions to the file "app/config/config.ini".
+It will at least need access to the folder "app/logs" to write error logs to.

-## Config.ini
-If you decide to run this project outside of the root of the domain, you will need to edit "app/config/config.ini".
-Adjust the baseUri (in section Application) to match the directory you run this project from.

 ## Installer